TheRedDaemon/LittleCrusaderAsi/README.md

 * Was the [UnofficialCrusaderPatch][1] already mentioned? ^^
 * The [Gm1KonverterCrossPlatform](https://github.com/PodeCaradox/Gm1KonverterCrossPlatform) is a tool developed for easier editing of all kinds of Crusader textures and sprites.
-* While the [Sourcehold](https://github.com/sourcehold) project seems to laying dormant at the moment (July 2020), it might still be worth a look.
+* While the [Sourcehold](https://github.com/sourcehold) main project seems to laying dormant at the moment (July 2020), it might still be worth a look.
-  * As an interesting subproject, [sourcehold-maps](https://github.com/sourcehold/sourcehold-maps) tries do analyze how the map files are structured.
+  * As an interesting subproject, [sourcehold-maps](https://github.com/sourcehold/sourcehold-maps) tries do analyze how the map files are structured and is still active (October 2020).
 Who knows what might be possible by only messing with the map files?
 * Any more suggestions?
 Feel free to add them (as long as they are related to Stronghold at least)!

 ### Special Thanks